 As noted above, upon arriving you should select a faculty Advisor.
-The Cultural Anthropology faculty will guide you toward the goal of completing all coursework in three years, and the dissertation within five years, thus meeting all Dedman College and Department requirements.
+The Cultural Anthropology faculty will guide you toward the goal of completing all coursework in three years, and the dissertation within five years of being admitted to candidacy, thus meeting all Dedman College and Department requirements.